Alexis Davis (fighter)

-Alexis Evelyn Chris Davis (born October 4, 1984) is a Canadian mixed martial artist who competed in the Ultimate Fighting Championship (UFC) where she is a former Title challenger.
+Alexis Evelyn Chris Davis (born March 6, 1984) is a Canadian mixed martial artist who competed in the Ultimate Fighting Championship (UFC) where she is a former Title challenger.
 She is a Canadian Open grappling champion.

 Early life

-Davis was a young girl when she got interested in martial arts.
+Davis was a young girl when she first became interested in martial arts.
 She was big fan of Action movies starring the likes of Jackie Chan, Jet Li and Jean-Claude Van Damme and was a big fan of boxing and later MMA.
 She was a youngster when she decided to start practicing martial arts and was around the age of 16 when she started jujutsu and BJJ at age of 18.

 Mixed martial arts career

 Early career

 Davis made her mixed martial arts debut on April 7, 2007, at UCW 7: Anarchy.
 She was defeated by former Strikeforce champion Sarah Kaufman via TKO in the third round.
 On December 14, 2007, Davis defeated Valérie Létourneau by split decision at TKO 31: Young Guns.
 The fight was the second women's bout in TKO history.
 Davis faced Liz Carreiro at FFF 4: Call of the Wild on April 3, 2008.
 She won the fight by unanimous decision.

 On January 23, 2009, Davis faced Tara LaRosa at Extreme Challenge: The War at the Shore.
 She lost by TKO in the third round after the ringside doctor stopped the fight due to a cut.
 The fight was voted as the 2009 Women's MMA Fight of the Year.
 Davis defeated Molly Helsel by unanimous decision after five rounds at Raging Wolf 5: Mayhem In The Mist on October 10, 2009, to become Raging Wolf Women's Flyweight Champion.

 On March 27, 2010, at FCF 40, Davis replaced Jennifer Tate in the second round of the Freestyle Cage Fighting Women's Bantamweight Grand Prix.
 She faced submission specialist Shayna Baszler and was defeated by unanimous decision.
 Davis was scheduled to face Elaina Maxwell at Raging Wolf 7: Mayhem In The Mist 3 on May 8, 2010, but Maxwell pulled out of the fight due to an injury.
 Davis defended her Raging Wolf title against Tonya Evinger instead.
 She won the fight and retained her title via rear-naked choke submission in the third round.

 Davis' next fight was against Elaina Maxwell at Raging Wolf 9 on August 28, 2010.
 This fight was originally for the Raging Wolf Women's Flyweight Championship, but Maxwell was unable to make the 135 lbs weight limit, so the fight was changed to a non-title, three-round contest.
 Davis was defeated by unanimous decision.
 Davis successfully defended her title in a rematch with Evinger at Raging Wolf 10 on November 6, 2010.
 She once again submitted Evinger with a rear-naked choke.
 She was scheduled to challenge Shayna Baszler in a title fight rematch at The Cage Inc.: Battle At The Border 10 on July 30, 2011.
 However, the fight was cancelled after Davis signed with Strikeforce.